 Capacity Act.
 This is unusual, as in most cases, the Mental

-Health Act provides the most appropriate protection for a patient's rights.
+Health Act provides the best protection for a patient's rights.
 The

-Mental Capacity Act can only be used if the
+Mental Capacity Act can only be used if the patient lacks capacity

-It is expected the decision maker will consult with other people to try
+It is expected the decision maker will ask other people to try

 to find out what the person's views would have been.
 This would

 usually include family members and other people close to them.
 The

 decision maker should also make "all reasonable attempts" to help

 the patient to regain capacity to consent (if this is possible).
 An

 independent specialist is not needed, though the clinical team may

 Whether ECT is given under the Mental Health Act or the Mental

-Capacity Act, regular assessments of the patient's ability to
+Capacity Act, the team must make regular assessments of the

-consent, the treatment can only continue if they do
+is able to give consent, the treatment can only continue if they do

 laws involved are the Mental Heath